 Situated on the slopes of Mount Crocione and with the Dolomite Mountains as a backdrop, there is something irresistibly dramatic about Cadenabbia.
 Yet the village offers a gentle pace of life which pays homage to the eras reflected in much of its architecture, around the 17th-19th centuries.
 Just some of the historic sites include Villa Margherita, Villa Collina which accommodated Chancellor Konrad Adenauer for over 20 years, Villa Giuseppina, Villa Norella and of the Edenic gardens of Villa Carlotta.

-Cadenabbia adjoins the Griante area which housed greats such as Giuseppe Verdi who composed the wonderful aria of La Triavata, as well as world-class composer Stendhal.
+Cadenabbia adjoins the Griante area which housed greats such as Giuseppe Verdi who composed the wonderful aria of La Traviata, as well as world-class composer Stendhal.
 Even Queen Victoria, Nicholas II of Russia and Prince Umberto di Savoia, before he went on to become the last king of Italy, chose to spend considerable amounts of their time around Lake Como.

 Do take time to enjoy some of the walks around Griante; you will be able to admire the San Martino church which dates back to the 16th century, as well as of course breath-taking lake views.
-During your time in Cadenabbia you could also visit the ancient inn which was used, in centuries gone by, to host boatmen transporting goods from Lecco and Como.
+During your time in Cadenabbia, you could also visit the ancient inn which was used, in centuries gone by, to host boatmen transporting goods from Lecco and Como.
 There are some beautiful hotels in the area which have been inspired by the inn, such as the Grand Hotel Cadenabbia and Hotel Riveria; pop in for a spontaneous cocktail and enjoy a place evocative of old story and myth.

-Tremezzo is another well known spot in Lake Como and is characteristic of many of the lake’s most appealing assets.
+Tremezzo is another well-known spot in Lake Como and is characteristic of many of the lake’s most appealing assets.
 The waterside views from restaurants and hotels are second to none and elegance exudes from every corner.

 Tremezzo sits on the western side of the lake and offers panoramic views of the Cape of Bellagio.
 You can still find traces of ancient Roman ruins in Tremezzo and its prolific history includes a traumatic war between Como and Milan.
-For a while the town remained utterly destroyed, until it eventually recovered and became part of the Visconti territory.
+For a while, the town remained utterly destroyed until it eventually recovered and became part of the Visconti territory.
 During the World Wars, some of the grandest hotels were even used as military hospitals.
 You can still see traces of military life around Tremezzo, with tunnels and trenches still visible around the lake.
 Finally, Tremezzo is close to where the infamous capture and execution of Mussolini took place.

 Tremezzo is now home to the fabulous Villa Carlotta and its botanical gardens; a truly spectacular location.
 After taking a tour around the fairytale villa, venture to the village Rogaro nearby to Tremezzo which boasts a baroque style Oratory of the B.V. of Einsiedeln as well as the ruins of a medieval tower.
 Meanwhile the small villages of Volesio and Balagno are home to pretty gardens, colonial houses and cobbled streets.
 The villas which juxtaposition the more modest and traditional homes are historically a status symbol, reveal the owner’s wealth and nobility.
 The baroque Oratory of Saint Peter and Paul is regally and splendid thanks to its columns and balustrades carved in black marble.
 Tremezzo and its vicinities give an authentic reflection of Lake Como’s grace and elegance, so do visit if you possibly can.

-A cluster of small communes make up Mezzegra, meshing together to make a lively town bursting with shops, cafes and restaurants, as well as a children’s park.
+A cluster of small communes makes up Mezzegra, meshing together to make a lively town bursting with shops, cafes and restaurants, as well as a children’s park.
 Visitors can therefore enjoy a fusion of city buzz and a more individual village vibe.
-‘Mezzegra’ derives from a Latin phrase meaning ‘in the middle of the fields’ and the grape vines and mulberry trees which embellish the rural areas also produce a delicious red wine ‘Mugnano’ which is sold en masse in local bars.
+‘Mezzegra’ derives from a Latin phrase meaning ‘in the middle of the fields’ and the grapevines and mulberry trees which embellish the rural areas also produce a delicious red wine ‘Mugnano’ which is sold en masse in local bars.
 The smaller areas consist of Bonzanigo, Azzano, Giulino, Mugnano, Pola and Portezza.
 Mezzegra is also blessed to be situated near the centre of the lake, making for strikingly beautiful views.

 Mezzegra is also the place where Benito Mussolini and his lover Claretta Petacci were killed in 1945, having been captured on the previous day after trying to make their escape to Switzerland.
 Another historic draw of Mezzegra is the church of Sant’ Abbondio which still boasts the original baroque facade and classically sculpted marble altars.